 Biography

-Husz recieved her Master's of Fine Art, the Moholy-Nagy University of Arts and Design in Budapest (1990) before developing her signature spiral technique at European Ceramic Center in the Netherlands in 1993.
+Selected as a finalist of the 2025 LOEWE Craft Prize, Husz is an internationally recognized ceramicist.
+She received her Master's of Fine Art from the Moholy-Nagy University of Arts and Design in Budapest in 1990 before developing her signature spiral technique at European Ceramic Center in the Netherlands in 1993.

 Her works have shown at international symposiums, including: